 The wide, flat field and pin-point stars, along with high-transmission optics, mean the 10x42 SFs punch above their weight on deep sky.
 Star fields are brilliantly populous and nebulae bright and well-defined for the aperture.
 I had great views of the sword area of Orion and the open clusters in Auriga, of brighter galaxies like M31 and M33 too.

 Placing both the belt stars and sword region of Orion in the same field, Mintaka at the far right of the belt and Nair al Saif at the bottom of sword remained star-like.
-Many binoculars spoil this view by distorting those edge stars with coma.
+Many binoculars spoil this view by distorting those edge stars with field curvature and astigmatism.

 Although the quality of stars falls off a little towards the very edge, the SFs don’t create the ‘tunnel’ effect of blurred stars in the outer field which many Zeiss binoculars do.